Handbook of Operating Procedures 9-2020

 To be eligible for appointment as a teaching assistant a nominee must:

-1. be in good academic standing and making satisfactory progress toward a graduate degree;
+1. Be in good academic standing and making satisfactory progress toward a graduate degree;

 1. Selection and Appointment